-Starting with the Class of 2023, the Law School's Loan Repayment Assistance Program (LRAP) offers a University of Chicago Law School education at no cost to graduates who work in public interest for ten years.
+Starting with the Class of 2023, the Law School's new Loan Repayment Assistance Program (LRAP) offers a University of Chicago Law School education at low or no cost to graduates who work in public interest for ten years.
 Many earlier Law School graduating classes, up to and including the class of 2022, may petition to make a switch to this more flexible new LRAP, if they choose.

 Graduates with federal law school debt who secure and maintain eligible positions (earning a salary up to the cap) may apply for loan repayment assistance, with a maximum benefit of $15,000 per year.
 This assistance comes in the form of a forgivable loan.

 Graduates who are deemed eligible for LRAP will be required to sign and submit a promissory note for the total amount of the loan assistance offered.
 This loan will be forgiven at the end of the year as long as the graduate completes the required nine months of full-time work and has made the required loan payments, as explained below.
-LRAP works along with the Income Based (IBR), Pay as You Earn (PAYE), and Saving on a Valuable Education (SAVE, formerly REPAYE) federal repayment plans, and the federal Public Service Loan Forgiveness (PSLF).
+LRAP works along with the Income Based (IBR), Pay as You Earn (PAYE), and Saving on a Valuable Education (SAVE, formerly REPAYE) federal repayment plans, and the federal Public Service Loan Forgiveness Program (PSLF).

-The Income Based Repayment (IBR) plan is designed to make your student loan debt more manageable by reducing your monthly payment amount.
-IBR is generally 15% of your discretionary income depending on which plan you choose, but never more than the 10-year Standard Repayment Plan amount.
+The Income Driven Repayment (IDR) plans are designed to make your student loan debt more manageable by reducing your monthly payment amount.
+IDR is generally 10% or 15% of your discretionary income depending on which plan you choose, but never more than the 10-year Standard Repayment Plan amount.
 All IDR plans considered eligible for Federal Public Service Loan Forgiveness Program (IBR, PAYE, and SAVE) except for the Income Contingent Repayment (ICR) plan qualify for LRAP.

 Graduates who secure and maintain positions that are eligible for PSLF will have their remaining debt discharged after ten years (120 on time payments) under PSLF.
-It is possible for graduates to eliminate their law school loan debt without making any out of pocket loan payments if they combine their IDR plan and PSLF with the Law School’s LRAP.
+It is possible for graduates to eliminate their law school loan debt without making out of pocket loan payments if they combine their IDR plan and PSLF with the Law School’s LRAP.